powerhousepro69/videoinfox/readme.md

      ONE KEYPRESS FOR ALL MENU SELECTIONS.
 OVER 100 OPTIONS.

+### File types searched for: &nbsp; .webm &nbsp; .mp4 &nbsp; .mkv &nbsp; .avi &nbsp; .divx &nbsp; .3gp

+        Note:   -Show All on the Home Screen is recursive.
+                -Show all in -Navigate Tree is one level deep.

 ### Playlist Features:

 ### *Create, Watch, and Manage playlists and the play queue in View Playlist*